An overview of legal services offered by the Law Office of Patricia A. George, Esq.

 In addition to traditional Estate Planning, there are some circumstances which require additional consideration, primarily in the event that planning involves individuals with disabilities and their families.
 A Supplemental Needs Trust may be necessary to protect the interests of a disabled individual who depends on governmental assistance for survival; A guardianship proceeding may be needed to ensure appropriate decisions are made for a person with a disability, whether due to developmental disability, advanced age or other cognitive impairment, we will Petition the Court to make sure the most appropriate guardian is appointed.

-We provide representation for buyers and sellers of residential and commercial real property.
+We provide representation for buyers and sellers of residential real property.
 We can also assist with the refinancing of your existing mortgage.